salmanfs815/islamophobia-hotline-site/content/contact-us/_index.md

 In order to be eligible for the program, you must meet the following criteria to receive assistance:

 1. Must live in British Columbia or have a legal issue for which BC is the jurisdiction
-2. While there may be ancillary issues involved, the case is primarily or at its core about Islamophobia
+2. While there may be other issues involved, the case is primarily or at its core about Islamophobia
 3. Legal issue
 4. Reasonable chance of success
 5. Do not currently have a lawyer